zphixon/piccolo/README.md

 # piccolo

-Piccolo is a ~~small, light, high-pitched scripting language intended for embedding in Rust projects.~~ stupid toy language :)
+Piccolo is a small, light, high-pitched scripting language (eventually) intended for embedding in Rust projects.

 ## TODO